 It’s fine to enjoy a glass of wine with dinner on Phase 2, but what about also including wine as an ingredient in some of your dishes?
 A flavorful source of heart-healthy antioxidants (including resveratrol, found mainly in the skins of red grape varieties), wine is not only a lovely accompaniment to a meal, it’s also ideal for cooking.
-You’ll be happy to learn that wine is allowed as an ingredient on all Phases of the traditional South Beach Diet and the Gluten Solution Program because most of the alcohol evaporates during cooking.
-Both red and white wine are especially good in marinades (the wine helps tenderize the poultry or meat and allows you to cut back on the oil), for deglazing pans to make sauces, and for sautéing when it’s used with a little extra-virgin olive oil.
+You’ll be happy to learn that wine is allowed as an ingredient on all Phases of the traditional South Beach Diet and the Gluten Solution Program because most of the alcohol evaporates during cooking (and it's gluten free).
+Both red and white wine are especially good in marinades (the wine helps tenderize the poultry or meat and allows you to cut back on the oil), for deglazing pans to make sauces, and for sautéing when it’s used with a little extra-virgin olive oil or reduced-sodium broth.

 As a general rule, you should cook only with wines you enjoy drinking.
 So-called "cooking wines" are not recommended because they tend to have high sodium content (for extending shelf life).
 You don’t have to break the bank to find a good wine to cook with; any decent bottle of red or white will bring out the natural flavors of the food you’re preparing.
 Sauvignon Blanc is a particularly good choice for dishes that lend themselves to white wine, since its structure and flavor hold up well under heat.
 Good cooking reds include Cabernet Sauvignon and Merlot.